By Afra Noorain

 Lean: Lean methodology emphasizes waste reduction and value creation for the customer through efficient processes.

-To explore more types, read our latest article on 7 Important Types of Quality Management System.
+To explore more types, read our latest article on the 7 Important Types of Quality Management Systems.

-A good, functioning Quality Management Systems brings with it several benefits:
+A good, functioning quality management system brings with it several benefits:

-Improved Customer Satisfaction: This is factual because the consistent delivery of quality results in healthy and happy customers.
-By focusing on meeting and exceeding customer expectations, Quality Management Systems notably enhances satisfaction toward the customer.
+This is factual because the consistent delivery of quality results in healthy and happy customers.
+By focusing on meeting and exceeding customer expectations, quality management systems notably enhance satisfaction toward customers.

-Better operational efficiency: When processes are improved, they cause minimal errors, reduce rework, and increase general efficiency.
-A Quality Management Systems can help identify and eliminate process bottlenecks, leading to quicker production times and reduced costs.
+When processes are improved, they cause minimal errors, reduce rework, and increase general efficiency.
+A quality management system can help identify and eliminate process bottlenecks, leading to quicker production times and reduced costs.

-Cost: Developing and implementing a Quality Management Systems requires investment in resources like training, documentation, and potentially certification, in most cases, the long-term benefits related to efficiency, reduction in waste, and customer satisfaction will be far more than the investments made.
+Developing and implementing a quality management system requires investment in resources like training, documentation, and potentially certification.
+In most cases, the long-term benefits related to efficiency, reduction in waste, and customer satisfaction will be far more than the investments made.

-Resistance among employees: Change might face resistance.
-Proper communication regarding the benefits that a Quality Management Systems holds, and employee involvement in the implementation process can help overcome the resistance to change and solicit buy-in.
+Change might face resistance.
+Proper communication regarding the benefits that a quality management system holds and employee involvement in the implementation process can help overcome the resistance to change and solicit buy-in.

 The future of QMS is likely to be shaped by several key trends: